 We endeavor to establish a comfortable working environment and provide sufficient training and on-the-job teaching and education for new employees.
-As a result of these efforts, the retention rate of new entrants in their third year is kept at 100%.
+As a result of these efforts, the retention rate of new entrants in their third year is kept high level.

 Education and training

 Various education/training programs are offered according to the position or job type.
 Participation in external seminars is also actively encouraged.
 In the labor and ethics field, improvement activities are conducted based on the annual risk assessment and management review.In addition, training related to mental health is also carried out on a regular basis.